coderolls/coderolls-blog/_posts/git/2022-10-29-git-cheat-sheet.md

 git mergetool
 ```

-Use your editor to manually solve conflicts and (after resolving) mark file as resolved
+Use your editor to manually solve conflicts and (after resolving) mark the file as resolved

-In case of adding file
+In case of adding a file

 ```bash
 git add <resolved-file>
 ```

-In case of removing file
+In case of removing the file
 ```bash
 git rm <resolved-file>
 ```